surbhi-guptav/PresentationController-v1/README.markdown

 Hey there, presenter extraordinaire!
 Ready to take your PowerPoint game to the next level?
 With the **Presentation Controller**, you can control your slides using **hand gestures** or **voice commands**—no more fumbling with a clicker!
 Whether you're in a boardroom, classroom, or virtual meeting, this app has got your back.
 Let’s dive in and get you started! 🚀

 ### 🌟 Getting Started

-#### Step 1: Launch the App
-1. If you’re using a pre-built executable (`app.exe`), double-click it on your Windows machine.
-2. A welcome window will pop up, asking you to choose a mode:
-   - **Sign Mode** (control with hand gestures ✋)
-   - **Voice Mode** (control with your voice 🗣️)
-3. Click on your preferred mode to start.
-You can always switch modes later using a voice command or by restarting the app.
-4. If you’re running the code directly, see the “For Developers” section below for setup instructions.

-#### Step 2: Set Up Your Environment
-- **For Sign Mode:**
-  - Make sure you have a webcam connected (built-in or external).
-  - Position yourself so your hand is visible to the camera—about 2-3 feet away works best.
-  - Good lighting helps the app detect your gestures accurately.
-- **For Voice Mode:**
-  - Ensure you have a working microphone (built-in or external).
-  - Find a quiet spot to avoid background noise for better voice recognition.
-  - You’ll need an internet connection for voice recognition (we use Google Speech Recognition).

-#### Step 3: Open Your PowerPoint Presentation
-- Launch your PowerPoint presentation and enter slideshow mode (`F5` in PowerPoint).
-- The app will automatically detect the PowerPoint window and control it for you.

----

 ### 🎮 Using the Presentation Controller

 #### Mode 1: Sign Mode (Gesture Control) ✋